naturalis/nba-docs/content/doc-spec-services/specimen.md

 which accepts human-readable query strings and JSON encoded [QuerySpec](/advanced-queries/#queryspec) parameters.

-#### Retreiving large quantities of data
+#### Retrieving large quantities of data
-Note that the query service is limited to a maximum of 10.000 rercords to retreive with one query.
+Note that the query service is limited to a maximum of 10.000 rercords to retrieve with one query.
 For larger quantities, we offer a *download* service which returns the data as a gzipped JSON stream.
-For example, retreiving the entire botany collection, the {{%swagger-ui-link text="/specimen/download"%}}#/specimen/downloadQueryHttpGet_1{{%/swagger-ui-link%}},
+For example, retrieving the entire botany collection, the {{%swagger-ui-link text="/specimen/download"%}}#/specimen/downloadQueryHttpGet_1{{%/swagger-ui-link%}},
 service can be used.